 - The International Orchid Show (usually in February)

 - A Christmas exhibition and market (usually mid-November to mid-December)

 How to get to Hirschstetten

-Unlike most of Vienna’s visitor attractions, Hirschstetten cannot be described as central.
+Sadly, unlike most of Vienna’s visitor attractions, Hirschstetten cannot be described as central.
 Equally, like most places in the city, public transport takes you there relatively quickly.

-Jump on the U2 to Hardeggasse station, then exit to the northeast and look for the bus stop over on the other side of Langobardenstraße.
+Jump on the U2 subway to Hardeggasse station, then exit to the northeast and look for the bus stop over on the other side of Langobardenstraße.
 Take the 95A bus going west.
 Be careful: don’t get off at the bus stop marked Hirschstetten Ort but go on one more stop to Blumengarten Hirschstetten.